apk8s/book-source/README.md

-# Advanced Platform Development with Kubernetes: Enabling Data Management, the Internet of Things, Blockchain, and Machine Learning
+# Advanced Platform Development with Kubernetes:
+Enabling Data Management, the Internet of Things, Blockchain, and Machine Learning.

 [![Book Cover - Advanced Platform Development with Kubernetes: Enabling Data Management, the Internet of Things, Blockchain, and Machine Learning](cover-banner.jpg)](https://amzn.to/3g3ihZ3)